 #6 Don’t Pull Out Cash

 Many refinances involve pulling out equity, but we encourage you to resist the temptation.
 When you are raiding the equity in your home, this can present problems if home values start to go down.
 Cash-out refinancing offers you additional money but in most cases it raise your monthly payment.
 You also will have a higher mortgage balance and a higher payment usually.
 The last thing you want is to owe more on the home than it is worth.
 If you do not pay the mortgage, you will lose your home.
 Another problem is when you want to move, you may find you have almost no equity or negative equity in the home.
 This will prevent you from selling the home or make it very difficult to do so.

 Yes, you can lower your payment, but if you make the loan term longer, you are paying thousands more in interest.
 The end goal when you buy your home is to have it paid off as soon as you can and get rid of interest payments.

 #8 Review Your Mortgage Strategy

 Everyone’s needs, and situation is different.
 Look over your mortgage strategy to see if it fits your long term financial goals.
 If you have an adjustable mortgage, for example, you may want to consider refinancing into a fixed rate product.
-The economy is doing well in 2018, and that adjustable rate could go up.
+The economy has been struggling with inflation, and that adjustable rate could go up.
 Or, perhaps you have a fixed rate and want to take advantage of the lower adjustable rates.
 This might make sense if you are sure you will move before the mortgage adjusts to a new rate.